prisma/prisma1/docs/1.3/05-FAQ/03-Prisma-Cloud.md

 > **Note**: The clusters above all refer to private clusters that were setup in the Prisma Clouds (as opposed to self-hosted and development clusters for which above statements might not be true).

+### How do I manage access rights and permissions among my team members?

+Right now, every team member that's invited to join a project on Prisma Cloud has full access rights.
+More fine-grained management of access and permissions for team members is coming soon.

 ### What are clusters?
 How do they relate to services?

 A cluster is the _runtime environment_ for Prisma services.
 This means in order to deploy a Prisma service (using the `prisma deploy` command), you need to have _some_ cluster available.